yongyw123/mig-sync-interface/README.md

 **Possible Explanation:**

-1. The observation above matchesw with the datasheet and the support article linked below.
+1. The observation above matches with the datasheet and the support article linked below.
 2. That is, MIG controller could service concurrent transactions, but under the hood (PHY layer), these transactions are pipelined, and successive transaction will overlap but they are initiated and completed serially (not concurrently).
 3. Support article: <https://support.xilinx.com/s/question/0D52E00006hpWuzSAE/simultaneous-readwrite-migddr3?language=en_US>
 5. DDR2 datasheet: <https://media-www.micron.com/-/media/client/global/documents/products/data-sheet/dram/ddr2/1gb_ddr2.pdf?rev=854b480189b84d558d466bc18efe270c*/>